-Product name Type number ROM/FLASH version PCN reference ZOE-M8G ZOE-M8G-0-10 ROM SPG 3.01 / Flash FW SPG 3.01 N/A ZOE-M8Q ZOE-M8Q-0-10 ROM SPG 3.01 / Flash FW SPG 3.01 N/A u-blox reserves all rights to this document and the information contained herein.
-Products, names, logos and designs described herein may in whole or in part be subject to intellectual property rights.
-Reproduction, use, modification or disclosure to third parties of this document or any part thereof without the express permission of u-blox is strictly prohibited.
+Product name Type number ROM/FLASH version PCN reference ZOE-M8G ZOE-M8G-0-10 ROM SPG 3.01 / Flash FW SPG 3.01 N/A ZOE-M8Q ZOE-M8Q-0-10 ROM SPG 3.01 / Flash FW SPG 3.01 N/A u-blox or third parties may hold intellectual property rights in the products, names, logos and designs included in this document.
+Copying, reproduction, modification or disclosure to third parties of this document or any part thereof is only permitted with the express written permission of u-blox.

-The information contained herein is provided "as is" and u-blox assumes no liability for the use of the information.
-No warranty, either express or implied, is given, including but not limited, with respect to the accuracy, correctness, reliability and fitness for a particular purpose of the information.
-This document may be revised by u-blox at any time.
-For most recent documents, visit www.u-blox.com.
+The information contained herein is provided "as is" and u-blox assumes no liability for its use.
+No warranty, either express or implied, is given, including but not limited to, with respect to the accuracy, correctness, reliability and fitness for a particular purpose of the information.
+This document may be revised by u-blox at any time without notice.
+For the most recent documents, visit www.u-blox.com.

-Copyright © 2017, u-blox AG.
+Copyright © u-blox AG.